timuric/developer.sketchapp.com/_reference/MSLayerGroup.md

 Returns an array of all layers in the group, including those in any sub-groups that have click-through enabled.
 Basically this array contains all layers that are directly selectable from within this group.

-### resizeRoot
+### resizeRoot:

+Available in Sketch 3.4 and below, removed in Sketch 3.5 (see `resizeToFitChildrenWithOption:`).
 Resizes the group to fit around all of its sub-layers.

+### resizeToFitChildrenWithOption:option

+Added in Sketch 3.5.
+Resizes the group to fit around all of its sub-layers. `option` is either 0 (MSLayerGroupResizeOptionLayerOnly) or 1 (MSLayerGroupResizeOptionResizeParentUponRectChange).

 ### addLayer: